sg-s/spikesort/README.md

 Likewise, data clustering is achieved through plugins, allowing you to customise `spikesort` for any task.

+### SmartScroll

+When SmartScroll is enabled, `spikesort` will keep a constant number of spikes in view.
+This is perfect for closely examining a time series with fluctuating firing rates, and displaying spikes in an optimal manner.

 ### Native support for [Kontroller](https://github.com/sg-s/kontroller)-generated data

 ![](images/kontroller.png)